Bhikkhu Bodhi

-Bhikkhu Bodhi (born December 10, 1944), born Jeffrey Block, is an American Theravada Buddhist monk, ordained in Sri Lanka and currently teaching in the New York and New Jersey area.
-He was appointed the second president of the Buddhist Publication Society and has edited and authored several publications grounded in the Theravada Buddhist tradition.
+Bhikkhu Bodhi (born December 10, 1944) (比丘菩提; Bǐqiū Pútí) born Jeffrey Block, is an American Theravada Buddhist monk ordained in Sri Lanka.
+He teaches in the New York and New Jersey area.
+He was appointed the second president of the Buddhist Publication Society and has edited and authored many publications grounded in the Theravada Buddhist tradition.
+Also, he has translated and commentated on a number of Pali texts, using a Theravada Buddhist lens.
+Additionally, he is the current president of the Buddhist Association of America, and is the founder of the organization Buddhist Global Relief.

-Life
+Early life

-In 1944, Block was born in Brooklyn, New York, to Jewish parents.
+Block was born in 1944 in Brooklyn, New York, to Jewish parents.
 He grew up in Borough Park, where he attended elementary school P.S.
-160. In 1966, he obtained a B.A. in philosophy from Brooklyn College.
+160 and graduated from New Utrecht High School.
+Following high school, he worked as a door to door salesman selling paintbrushes for a year.In 1966, he obtained a B.A. in philosophy from Brooklyn College, where he first encountered Buddhism in books at the bookstore.
 In 1972, he obtained a PhD in philosophy from Claremont Graduate University.